 Professor Fiona Arney, Chair and Director

 Dr Arney is a leading expert in child protection research, resilience and models of parenting and childhood vulnerability.
 She has a particular interest in the prevention of child abuse and neglect, and in working with families from a range of cultural backgrounds.
-Dr Arney was the Deputy Director of the Australian Centre for Child Protection until 2010, when she left to become Head of the Child Protection Research Program at the Menzies School of Health Research.
+Prof Arney was the Deputy Director of the Centre until 2010, when she left to become Head of the Child Protection Research Program at the Menzies School of Health Research.
 She has 16 years research experience in research with children, parents, families and practitioners.

 Associate Professor Leah Bromfield, Deputy Director